Division Definitions

 Base Division

 Base division was created for the budget minded shooter.
-To qualify for this division, the combined MSRP of your factory produced rifle and optic must be less than $1,300.00.
-This price cap does not include accessories such as bipods, scope rings, mounts, triggers, rails, slings, levels, cheek risers, etc. MSRP price is calculated using the published factory MRSP price at the start of the season.
+To qualify for this division, the combined MSRP of your factory produced rifle and optic must be less than $1,650.00.
+This price cap does not include accessories such as bipods, scope rings, mounts, rails, slings, levels, cheek risers, etc. MSRP price is calculated using the published factory MRSP price at the start of the season.
 Sale prices, special deals, discounts and used prices are not considered.
+Tuners, aftermarket triggers, adding weights, aftermarket stocks, and most stock modifications are not allowed.
+Please see www.nrl22.com for complete restrictions on this division.
+If you have a question regarding your base class rifle, please contact the match director before the match so we can clarify your concerns.

 Ladies Division